4.08.2008

 Yesterday he said he was going to spend the day working on the house we're trying to sell.
 It is the first house we ever bought together.
 It is the house I walked away from when I walked away from the marriage.
 It is the house he has been living in since the divorce.
 It is the house we've been working on, getting it ready to sell, so that we can buy a new house together, start fresh.
 It is the house my daughter and I found him in last night when he didn't come home.

 My daughter drove my car home.
 I drove his truck home, with him geeking in the passenger seat, apologizing, begging for forgiveness.
 I remained silent.
 I couldn't speak.
-What am I going to do, that's the only thought I could form, what the fuck am I going to do?
+What am I going to do, that's the only thought I could form, what the hell am I going to do?

 I woke up this morning with the same thought.
 It was getting redundant.
 I decided to pass it on to him.